iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 A hardware wallet is a special type of cryptocurrency wallet which stores the user's private keys in a secure hardware device.
 They have major advantages over standard software wallets: private keys are often stored in a protected area of a microcontroller, and cannot be transferred out of the device in plaintext.
 While core-dev is working with Ledger closely to lauch IOTX wallet for nano S/X wallets, we desire to support native IOTX on other hardware wallets such as Trezor, KeepPay and many others.
 Help us develop firmwarre for mainstream hardware wallets!

 &nbsp;

+### ioPay as A Browser Extention ###
+ioPay (https://iopay.iotex.io/) comes with two flavours - desktop version (supporting Windows, MacOS and Linux) and mobile version (iOS and Android).
+Having ioPay as a browser extention will hugely invcentive Dapps to integrate with IoTeX blockchain and be beneficial for the ecosystem.
+This browser extention should coome with all features of ioPay, e.g., account management, send/review transaction, invoke smart contract, safe and easy to use.

+&nbsp;